levkoch/levboard/README.md

 # levboard
-A [Spotstats](stats.fm) integration for building customizable song charts.
+A [Spotistats](https://stats.fm/) integration for building customizable song charts.
 Currently, only creating song charts is avaliable, due to some complications that Spotistats has with albums. __Please Note__: Only accounts with Spotistats Plus __AND__ their files imported work, as other accounts don't display stream counts, and the system needs those.

 ## How To Use (For Anyone)

-_(This is the explaining to anyone how-to guide, so if you know how to run a program, skip to the other How to Use section.)_
+_(This is the explaining to anyone how-to guide, so if you know how to run a program, skip to the other [How to Use section.](#how-to-use-for-programmers)_

 1. This is code that runs on your computer, so to run it, you have to download it first.
 Click on the green button in the top right corner, and then select "Download ZIP", which will download a compressed copy of the script onto your computer.
 Find the zipped folder in your file discovery system on your computer and move the inner folder (which should be named "levboard-main") out of the zipped folder.